 The medical physics residency program in radiation oncology is a comprehensive two-year program designed to educate and train physicists in all aspects of modern radiation oncology physics.
 The residency program provides didactic instruction in medical physics, anatomy and radiation biology, and clinical experience in a wide spectrum of clinical physics problems.
 An important goal of the program is to prepare residents for the certification exams offered by the American Board of Radiology and for success as independent radiation oncology physicists.

 The program is CAMPEP accredited as of January 1, 2018.

 Follow these links for more detailed information on:

-Medical Physics Resident Seminars are held on a weekly basis.
+Medical physics residents are responsible for presenting a didactic lecture on a selected topic in a formal slide presentation.
+The topics include review of the AAPM Task Group (TG) reports, review of literature and the updates of research projects.
+Seminars are held on a weekly basis.
 They consist of approximately equal numbers of technical (i.e., a review of an AAPM task group report) and clinical (i.e., a review of a cancer treatment site) talks.

 In addition, residents participate in a Multidisciplinary Conference during which they present, jointly with a medical resident, a comprehensive overview of a major cancer site, including its epidemiology and etiology, presentation and diagnosis, staging, treatment options and potential complications, and outlook and survival statistics.
 The Multidisciplinary Conference takes place on approximately a monthly basis, and is part of the Cooperation Program between the medical physics and radiation oncology training programs.